Supersaturation and stability for forbidden subposet problems: Introduction

-The first appearance of supersaturation problems in extremal set theory was the minimization problem of the number of disjoint pairs of sets in a family $\cF \subseteq 2^{[n]}$ of size $m$.
+One of the first appearances of supersaturation problems in extremal set theory was the minimization problem of the number of disjoint pairs of sets in a family $\cF \subseteq 2^{[n]}$ of size $m$.
 As observed by Erd\H os, Ko and Rado \cite{EKR} a maximum \textit{intersecting} family (a family of sets such that all pairwise intersections are non-empty) has size $2^{n-1}$, thus the problem of determining the minimum number of disjoint pairs is interesting if $m>2^{n-1}$.
-Ahswede \cite{A} and Frankl \cite{F} independently proved that an optimal family must contain $\binom{[n]}{\ge l+1}$ and must be contained in $\binom{[n]}{\ge l}$ for the integer $l$ defined by $\sum_{i=l+1}^n\binom{n}{i}\le m \le \sum_{i=l}^n\binom{n}{i}$.
-As any subset $F$ of $[n]$ of size $l$ is disjoint from the same number of subsets of size at least $l+1$, this reduced the problem to the uniform case.
-By the celebrated theorem of Erd\H os, Ko and Rado \cite{EKR}, a maximum intersecting family $\cF\subset \binom{[n]}{l}$ has size $\binom{n-1}{l-1}$ provided $2l \le n$ holds, thus the supersaturation problem is to minimize the number of disjoint pairs for uniform families of size $m$ where $m>\binom{n-1}{l-1}$.
+Ahlswede \cite{A} and Frankl \cite{F} independently proved that an optimal family must contain $\binom{[n]}{\ge l+1}$ and must be contained in $\binom{[n]}{\ge l}$ for the integer $l$ defined by $\sum_{i=l+1}^n\binom{n}{i}\le m \le \sum_{i=l}^n\binom{n}{i}$.
+As any subset $F$ of $[n]$ of size $l$ is disjoint from the same number of subsets of size at least $l+1$, this reduces the problem to finding an $l$-uniform family $\cF\subseteq \binom{[n]}{l}$ of size $m$ that minimizes the number of disjoint pairs in $\cF$.
+By the celebrated theorem of Erd\H os, Ko and Rado \cite{EKR}, a maximum intersecting family $\cF\subset \binom{[n]}{l}$ has size $\binom{n-1}{l-1}$ provided $2l \le n$ holds.
+Thus, the supersaturation problem is to minimize the number of disjoint pairs for uniform families of size $m$ where $m>\binom{n-1}{l-1}$.
 This was first addressed by Bollob\'as and Leader \cite{BL} and a major improvement was achieved recently by Das, Gan, and Sudakov \cite{DGS}.
 (The graph case $l=2$ was first solved by Ahlswede and Katona \cite{AK} in a different context.)